 Some people ramp up NEAT much more than others which explains those who claim not to be able to gain weight (a.k.a. ‘hard gainers’) when, in fact, they need to eat more.

-This cannot be factored into an initial calculation either, which is why tracking average weight change and then adjusting caloric intake based on the outcome is so critical.
+This cannot be factored into the macro calculator either, which is why tracking average weight change and then adjusting caloric intake based on the outcome is so critical.

 5. So now you’re probably wondering, “What is a desirable rate of weight loss or gain?”